 Compare with the scene in The Force Awakens where Captain Phasma addresses Finn when he returned from his first battle, having not fired his blaster.

 Captain Phasma: FN-2187, submit your blaster for inspection.

 Finn: Yes, Captain.

 Captain Phasma: And who gave you permission to remove that helmet?

 Finn: I am sorry captain

 Captain Phasma: Report to my division at once

-A Stormtrooper’s traits are only “don’t stick out” and “shoot when told.”
-This is an output focused approach that requires little more than the ability to manage tasks.
-This is not the kind of project manager that I would hire.
+A stormtrooper’s traits are limited to “don’t stick out” and “shoot when told.”
+This approach focuses solely on output and requires nothing more than task management skills.
+This is not the kind of project manager I would hire.

 So, without further ado, here is my short and sweet 16 word definition.

 “The role of the project manager is to ensure successful delivery of the project business case.”